-AM03Who is the firm's anti-money laundering supervisory authority at question AM01, you need to repeat the confirmation here.
-We ask this question as some firms have mor than one supervisor.AML01 - AML14These questions are designed to assess your compliance with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR17). anti-money laundering supervisory authority?supervisory authority at question AM01, you need to repeat the confirmation here.
-We ask this question as some firms have mor than one supervisor.AML01 - AML14These questions are designed to assess your compliance with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR17).
-Ireland, Jersey, Guernsey or Isle of Man, where ICAEW won't be AML14 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR17).
-AM03 anti-money laundering supervisory supervisory authority at question AM01, you need to repeat the confirmation here.
-We ask this question as some firms have more Ŭ AML01 - AML14 The Money Laundering, Terrorist Financing and Transfer of performed a firm-wide risk assessment to identify and assess the risk that it could be used for money laundering, including terrorist financing? document, an assessment of the risk that your firm may be used to conceal or launder the proceeds of a crime.
+The exception will be if you are a member firm in Republic of Ireland, Jersey, Guernsey or Isle of Man, where ICAEW won't be your supervisory authority.
+AM03 Who is the firm's anti-money laundering supervisory authority?
+Even if you confirmed ICAEW is your money laundering supervisory authority at question AM01, you need to repeat the confirmation here.
+We ask this question as some firms have more than one supervisor.
+AML01 - AML14 These questions are designed to assess your compliance with The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR17).
+You can find more information and guidance here.
+AML6a Has the firm performed a firm-wide risk assessment to identify and assess the risk that it could be used for money laundering, including terrorist financing?
+Under MLR17 (regulation 18), you are required to perform, and document, an assessment of the risk that your firm may be used to conceal or launder the proceeds of a crime.
 Your assessment should take into account factors such as your customer base, the countries and geographies in which the firm operates, and the products and services you offer (eg, clients' money accounts or incomplete records engagements).
 You should also consider the circumstances where there might be high risk of money laundering or terrorist financing published by ICAEW.
-Once you have identified the risks, and concluded the risk rating you must identify the procedures you will put in place, and the actions you will take, to mitigate those risks.
-AML6a performed a firm- wide risk assessment to identify and assess the risk that it could be used for money laundering, including terrorist document, an assessment of the risk that your firm may be used to conceal or launder the proceeds of a crime.
-Your assessment should take into account factors such as your customer base, the countries and geographies in which the firm operates, and the products and services you offer (eg, clients' money accounts or incomplete records engagements).
-You should also consider the circumstances where there might be high risk of money laundering or terrorist financing published by ICAEW.
 Once you have identified the risks, and concluded the risk rating, you must identify the procedures you will put in place, and the actions you will take, to mitigate those risks.
-You can find further guidance on how to perform a firm-wide AML a-e company services the trust and company services either directly to clients, or uses nominee company to act as a director, secretary, partner, trustee or nominee shareholder for its clients.
-AML07 a-e the trust and company services either directly to clients, or uses a nominee company to act as a director, secretary, partner, trustee, or nominee shareholder for its clients.
-The nominee company will be a separate legal entity to the main firm and may be dormant (ie, does not bill for its services) but its name will appear in the financial statements or be registered at Companies House as a director, secretary, partner, trustee or a-e register register of all relevant persons who are trust or company service providers (TCSPs) that are not already registered with FCA.
-Firms that are not on the register are not permitted, under the MLR17, to provide TCSP work.
-If you perform TCSP work when not on the register, you may be subject to disciplinary action.
-AML07 a-e register of all relevant persons who are trust or company service providers (TCSPs) that are not already registered with FCA.
+You can find further guidance on how to perform a firm-wide AML risk assessment on the ICAEW website.
+AML07 a-e Providing trust and company services We are interested in knowing whether the firm provides any of the trust and company services either directly to clients, or uses a nominee company to act as a director, secretary, partner, trustee, or nominee shareholder for its clients.
+The nominee company will be a separate legal entity to the main firm and may be dormant (ie, does not bill for its services) but its name will appear in the financial statements or be registered at Companies House as a director, secretary, partner, trustee or nominee shareholder.
+AML07 a-e HMRC's trust register Under Regulation 54 of MLR17, HMRC must maintain a register of all relevant persons who are trust or company service providers (TCSPs) that are not already registered with FCA.
 Firms that are not on the register are not permitted, under the MLR17, to provide TCSP work.
 If you perform TCSP work when not on the register, you may be subject to disciplinary action.
 In order to maintain the register, HMRC has requested ICAEW (along with the other professional body supervisors)